“Our kids are worrying about being shot in their schools. How many are going to have PTSD? Our kids are thinking like kids in a war-torn nation.”

 “You go into a daycare center and wonder, ‘Is that glass bulletproof?’”
 Shorr said, adding, “Our kids are worrying about being shot in their schools.
 How many are going to have PTSD?
 Our kids are thinking like kids in a war-torn nation.”

-According to the Centers For Disease Control, an average of 51 children (from infants to 19-year-olds) are shoot every day in America.
+According to the Centers For Disease Control, an average of 51 children (from infants to 19-year-olds) are shot every day in America.
 The youngest survivor featured in SHOT was a third grader.

 During the symposium, Shorr shared slides showing 28 of the 101 survivors in her book.
 Two were young girls from Kansas City, one a 15-year-old unintentionally shot by a friend “teasing her” with what they both thought was an unloaded revolver belonging to the friend’s father.